Meeting Time and Place:

 In the group projects, students form small, 3-4 person, teams to perform research on a topic related to the course.

-We will be using the GMU Digital Library for the Safari On-Line Books from O'Reilly as well as journal articles available via the GMU Digital Library.
+We will be using the GMU Digital Library for books as well as journal articles.
 The books listed below are accessible in the GMU Digital Library.

 Analyzing the Social Web, Jennifer Golbeck, 2013, Morgan Kaufman, ISBN 978-0-12-405531-5.
 (Safari Books Online at Mason Library: http://proquest.safaribooksonline.com.mutex.gmu.edu/9780124055315 )